Chickasaw Cultural Center FAQs

 There is no “admission” or charge to enter the campus.
-You can follow the paths throughout campus, visit the gift shops, browse the Aaholiitobli’ Honor Garden, go to the Traditional Village, make an appointment to research genealogy at Holisso: Center for the Study of Chickasaw History and Culture and tour our art gallery—all for free.
-Stomp dance demonstrations are Monday through Friday at 11 a.m., Saturdays at 11 a.m. and 2:30 p.m. and 1:30 p.m. on Sundays.
-A cultural class is offered Monday through Friday at 3 p.m.
-Stomp dance demonstrations and cultural classes are both free of charge to all visitors.
+You can follow the paths throughout campus, visit the gift shops, browse the Aaholiitobli’ Honor Garden, go to the Traditional Village, make an appointment to research genealogy at Holisso: The Center for Study of Chickasaw History and Culture and tour our art gallery—all for free.
+Stomp dance demonstrations are Monday through Saturday at 11 a.m. and 2 p.m., and Sundays at 2 p.m.
+Stomp dance demonstrations and cultural demonstrations are also free of charge to all visitors.

 What costs exist on campus?

 The only charges you will encounter on campus are for food at the Aaimpa’ Café, items in the gift shops, feature films at the Anoli’ Theater (although some movies are free) or entrance into the Chikasha Poya Exhibit Center.
-Our prices for the exhibits are as follows: $6 for Adults; $5 for Seniors (55+), Students, and Military; Free for Children 12 and under and Chickasaw citizens.
+Please see our Rates page for more information.

 Can I bring my pet to the Cultural Center?